 - Chicken Dupiaza with Pilau Rice

-or head on over to my FULL RECIPE INDEX for over 700+ delicious Slimming World recipes
+or head on over to my FULL RECIPE INDEX for over 700+ delicious Slimming Eats recipes

-HOW CAN I ADD A 1/3 SPEED FOODS TO THIS PRAWN PURI?
+HOW CAN I ADD VEGETABLES TO THIS PRAWN PURI?

-Serving this prawn puri with roasted cauliflower rice instead of regular rice will easily up your speed foods, but you could also pair it with one of the Indian Fakeaway vegetable-based sides like the Bombay Butternut Squash.
+Serving this prawn puri with roasted cauliflower rice instead of regular rice will easily up your vegetables, but you could also pair it with one of the Indian Fakeaway vegetable-based sides like the Bombay Butternut Squash.

 I love cauliflower rice, but only when it's cooked a particular way and roasting is my favourite, as it gives it a much nicer flavour.
 You can even buy little bags of chopped cauliflower rice now too, which will save you some time (and mess), as you can just add it straight to the tray.
 Got to love handy time savers.